cloudmesh/cm_metric/doc/user_manual/source/man/fg-metric.rst

 =========
-fg-metric
+cm-metric
 =========

 NAME
 ====

- **fg-metric** - analyze utilization data and generate graphical reports using various chart formats
+ **cm-metric** - analyze utilization data and generate graphical reports using various chart formats

 SYNOPSIS
 ========

- **fg-metric**
+ **cm-metric**

 DESCRIPTION
 ===========

  This tool works in python cmd2 mode.
 It accepts multi-lines stdin to run cmd2 commands.
-Also, it goes into a new command line interfaces by simply run fg-metric.
+Also, it goes into a new command line interfaces by simply run cm-metric.

  **analyze**
    function to analyze utilization of cloud